 For the emotionally defined, when in relationship with a non-emotional type, the issues rise-up concerning honesty, transparent communication and realistic concerns.
 An emotionally defined being can sense when information is being held back or untruthful and will react abruptly, emotionally explosive or hyper-sensitively.
 This is where the struggles mount, in the lack of ability to be fully honest, by the undefined Solar Plexus and the lack of ability to hold one’s center, in the midst of confusion, like the defined Solar Plexus.

 So how does the two types of definition work together in harmony?

 In psychic observation, when two people come together, no matter what definition, there is an automatic imprint of the others aura in each of the auras.
 The auras of the lovers’ merge into one larger aura that transcends time and space.
 Even if one lover is on one side of the world and the other lover is on another side, the larger aura continues to stay merged as one entity.
 The two literally become one, as long as the couple remain together or until replaced or forgotten.

 When a person decides to “fall in love” and enter into affection or love-making, they naturally merge as one entity, no matter how much in love or out of love the two may be.
 Even a kiss will merge auras for approximately three days.
 You can read more in my article: That First Kiss.

 Understanding that no matter what, the couple is going to change dramatically is important.

 Usually, the non-emotional being is thinking that it doesn’t want to deal with the repercussions of an overly-reactive emotional lover.
 The non-emotional will naturally censor and hold back information in an effort to soften the reaction of the emotional one.
-What they don’t realize is that if they are honest, things tend to fade into soft discussion and understanding, usually, if it is a mature conversation.
+What they don’t realize is that if they are honest, things tend to fade into a soft discussion.
 For the emotionally defined already senses the truth but is unable to articulate it.
 To express what it senses and feels, validating its natural psychic sense, it begins to relax.